 1. Narrow your focus

-Your memoir should be written as if the entire book is a snapshot of one theme of your life.
-Or consider it a pie, where your life represents the whole pie, and you are writing a book about a teeny-tiny sliver.
+Your memoir should be written as if the entire book is a snapshot of a theme or two from your lived experience.
+Consider a pie, where your life represents the whole pie, and you are writing a book about a teeny-tiny sliver.

 2. Include more than just your story